Victim Assistance Services

 Victim Assistance Services have evolved locally to meet the needs of the victims at various stages.
 Whether these programs are housed in the community, or directly connected with the police, they offer support information and guidance to victims of crime and their family members as they make their way through the system.

-The Windsor Police Service Victim Assistance Unit offers support and information that helps victims to understand the impact of victimization and encourages them to utilize the resources and remedies that are available to assist in them the recovery process.
-The Unit also acts as a liaison between the police and the victim by providing access to information regarding the status of their case and helping them to understand their role and their rights within the criminal justice process.
+The Windsor Police Service Victim Assistance Unit offers support and information that helps the victims to understand the impact of victimization and encourages them to utlilize the resources and remedies that are available to assist them in the recovery process.
+The Unit also acts as a liaison between the police and the victim by providing access to information regarding the status of their case and helping them to understand their role and their rights within the Criminal Justice process.

 We hope that you will make use of this resource and seek whatever assistance you may need along the way.